Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Data availability

 \subsection{Hartree-Fock treatment}

-The ground states we consider in the strong coupling limit are single Slater determinant states.
+The ground states we consider in the strong-coupling limit are single Slater determinant states.
 We may therefore evaluate their energies using Hartree-Fock theory.
 For a given reduced density matrix $P$, this amounts to calculating the Hartree-Fock energy

 where the expectation values are taken with respect to the many-body state $\ket{\Psi_P}$ parametrized by $P$.
 This yields

 with the shorthand $h_{\mathrm{HF}}^{\mathrm S}[P](\mathbf k) = h_{\mathrm{H}}^{\mathrm S}[P](\mathbf k) + h_{\mathrm{F}}^{\mathrm S}[P](\mathbf k)$, and $h_{\mathrm{H}}^{\mathrm S}$, $h_{\mathrm{F}}^{\mathrm S}$ the Hartree and Fock contributions evaluated in the chiral limit $\Lambda(\mathbf k, \mathbf q) \to \Lambda_{\mathrm S}(\mathbf k, \mathbf q)$.
 The additive constant is given by